scottaohara/a11y_styled_form_controls/README.md

 A repository of styled, accessible, checkboxes, radio buttons, selects, and more?

 ## Checkboxes
-1. Stylable native checkbox
+1. Styleable native checkbox
-2. Tri-state ARIA checkboxes
+2. Tristate ARIA checkboxes

 ## Radio Buttons
-A stylable native radio button group pattern.
+A styleable native radio button group pattern.
 1. Basic design
 2. Rating design
+3. Pill

 ## Switch Buttons
 Switches are a type of picker input that is typically represented as an on/off toggle control.
 Unlike a checkbox, switches are meant to perform an instance change in a component or application's state.